mesutoezdil/mesutoezdil/README.md

 ### Hi there 👋

-🌱 I’m currently learning React.js and (Advamced) JavaScript
+🌱 I’m currently learning React.js and (Advanced) JavaScript

 📫 How to reach me mesudozdil@gmail.com